 What You Should Know About UCX

-This program can be difficult to locate on some state employment websites.
-It’s simpler to begin your search by typing “military unemployment” in the websites search section where applicable.
+This program can be challenging to locate on some state employment websites.
+It’s simpler to begin your search by typing “military unemployment” in the website’s search section where applicable.
 You should also download a copy of your state’s unemployment benefits handbook or similar publications that describe the state’s unemployment program in detail.
-You will likely find a special section that outlines programs for military members.
+In addition, you will likely find a special section that outlines programs for military members.

-The same booklet warns that making mistakes in applying for unemployment benefits can result in a delay of those benefits.
-If there is a hotline or other assistance available to you, it’s best to get help with your initial paperwork filing to insure you get any benefits you are eligible for without a long wait.
+It’s important to note that if you make mistakes in applying for unemployment benefits, it can delay those benefits.
+If there is a hotline or other assistance available to you, it’s best to get help with your initial paperwork filing to ensure you get any benefits you are eligible for without a long wait.

-There are vocational rehabilitation and employment programs available to veterans, some of which may be offered for a limited time.
-According to the VA official site, these programs (commonly referred to as “VR&E “) are open to:
+There are also vocational readiness and employment programs available to veterans, some of which may be offered for a limited time.
+These programs (commonly referred to as “VR&E “) are open to:

-To take advantage of these benefits, veterans must register by mail or via an eBenefits account and register there under the Vocational Rehabilitation and Employment section (choose “Education and Career Counseling”).
+To take advantage of these benefits, you must register by mail or via an eBenefits account and register there under the Vocational Readiness and Employment section (choose “Education and Career Counseling”).